Kaffu093/KaffuThemeTest/ReadMe.md

 ### Through cloning the repository 📦

 -   Clone the repository.
--   Change to the `CappuccinoThemeTest` directory.
+-   Change to the `KaffuThemeTest` directory.
 -   Execute the `dotnet run` command.

 ### Through the EXE file 📦

--   Download the [EXE file](https://github.com/Cappuccino093/CappuccinoThemeTest/releases) from the releases section.
+-   Download the [EXE file](https://github.com/Kaffu093/KaffuThemeTest/releases) from the releases section.
 -   Execute the `.exe` file.

 ## Contributing 🤝